BlackBerry KEYone Review: Here Are Three Reasons Why It Should Be Your Next Phone

 Battery Life

-The BlackBerry KEYone may not have the best of specs with only a Qualcomm Snapdragon 625 SOC and 3GB RAM, but because of it, its 3,505 mAh battery is able to power up the phone for up two full days of regular usage.
+The BlackBerry KEYone may not have the best of specs with only a Qualcomm Snapdragon 625 SOC and 3GB RAM, but because of it, its 3,505 mAh battery is able to power the phone for up two full days of regular usage.
 Furthermore, it does not really need to have the latest Snapdragon 835 for it to function smoothly.

 PhoneArena performed tests on the BB KEYone and was impressed with the results.
 They smartphone was able to last 12 hours and 26 minutes in their test, besting the Galaxy S8 that only scored 8 hours and 22 minutes.
 The iPhone 7 came close to Samsung with 7 hours and 46 minutes, but the LG G6 was a little disappointing at 6 hours and 20 minutes.